cjmacsax/CyberNotes/Active Directory.md

 	- `Kerbrute userenum -d [domain] --dc [IP] jsmith.txt -o [outfile]`
 		- We should have retrieved the dc IP from our enumeration steps

+## LLMNR & NBT-NS Primer

+Link-Local Multicast Name Resolution and NetBIOS Name Service are an alternate method of host identification that can be used when DNS fails.
+LLMNR is UDP 5355.
+LLMNR/NBT-NS allows any host on the network to respond, meaning we can easily spoof if we have access to the network.

+The goal is get the victim to communicate with our system and capture the NetNTLM hash for cracking.

+### Using Responder

+- `-A` analyze mode, allows us to see NBT-NS or LLMNR requests without poisoning.
+- `-w` starts the WPAD rogue proxy server
+- `-f` attempts to fingerprint the remote host operating system and version
 # AD Protocols